levii-pires/bunsai/README.md

 ## Built-in loaders

-BonSai is 100% flexible, but this does not mean that it cannot be opinionated.
-BonSai ships with built-in (optional) loaders:
+BunSai is 100% flexible, but this does not mean that it cannot be opinionated.
+BunSai ships with built-in (optional) loaders:

 ### [Nunjucks](https://mozilla.github.io/nunjucks/)